Augmentedjs/next-core-model/README.md

 ### update

-Collection.update - Updates the collection as an "update"
+update - Updates the collection as an "update"

 #### Parameters